GaspardC/json-deepl-translate/README.md

 -s, --sleep     Sleep time between API calls.
 Defaults to 0.01s -i, --indent    Output file indentation spaces.
-Defaults to 2 --skip          Keys to skip (they won't be translated)
+Defaults to 2 --skip          Keys to skip (they won't be translated) --keep          Keys to keep (they will be not changed from existing value) --cache         Uses a cache file name to prevent re-requesting to API.
+Defaults to ".cache/[locale].json" --override      Override existing file witout prompting
 ```

 ### Example file